seratch/slack-cloudflare-workers/README.md

 SLACK_LOGGING_LEVEL=""
 ```

-Lastly, add a new file named `.dev.vars` with the valid variables:
+Then, create a new file named `.dev.vars` and include the valid variables:

 ```
 SLACK_SIGNING_SECRET=....